phyloacc/PhyloAcc/docs/code-issues.md

 These older findings should not be restarted from scratch:

+- The active ST/GT RNG contract now uses one public `SEED` with derived run-wide, worker, site-shuffle, and gene-tree-shuffle streams.
 - Shared ST/GT run setup and output stream wiring were introduced in `src/PhyloAcc-common/run_common.*`.
 - BPP and BPP_C constructor setup was partially deduplicated through `src/PhyloAcc-common/bpp_constructor.*`.
 - Per-element status output now exists as `*_elem_status.txt`.